manisnesan/til/git/clean-large-blobs-from-git-repo.md

 ## Problem Scenario

-One of the developer mistakenly added 5 large files that are greater than 500MB in git repository and push it to the remote branch.
+One of the developer mistakenly added 5 large files that are greater than 500MB in git repository and pushed them to the remote branch.
 Realizing the mistaken they removed the files in the following commit.

-But this will not remove the file completely from git objects stored and it will still cause the cloning and continuous integration painful taking longer time.
+But this will not remove the file completely from git objects stored and it will still cause cloning repository and continuous integration to be painfully long.

 ## Options